Contact Sales

 Financial implications for VAT on private schools

 The imposition of VAT on private school fees is poised to introduce financial challenges for independent schools.
 This will mean careful and strategic financial planning.
-Below, we delve into the detailed implications.
+Below, we delve into the implications.

 #1 Increased Fees